 Sector Risk (OCIO ETF and Piton Intermediate Fixed Income ETF only).
 The Fund's investing approach may dictate an emphasis on certain sectors, industries, or sub-sectors of the market at any given time.
 To the extent the Fund invests more heavily in one sector, industry, or sub-sector of the market, it thereby presents a more concentrated risk and its performance will be especially sensitive to developments that significantly affect those sectors, industries, or sub-sectors.
 In addition, the value of Shares may change at different rates compared to the value of shares of a fund with investments in a more diversified mix of sectors and industries.
-An individual sector, industry, or sub-sector of the market may have above-average performance during particular periods, but may also move up and down more than the broader market.
+An individual sector, industry, or sub-sector of the market.
 The several industries that constitute a sector may all react in the same way to economic, political or regulatory events.
 The Fund's performance could also be affected if the sectors, industries, or sub-sectors do not perform as expected.
 Alternatively, the lack of exposure to one or more sectors or industries may adversely affect performance.